-If you’ve been following the PM world even for a bit, you’ve probably come across the age-old question of how technical product managers should be.
+If you've been following the PM world even for a bit, you've probably come across the age-old question of how technical product managers should be.
 In many software startups and larger technology companies, technical backgrounds have become a strong requirement for PMs.
-However, this is not the absolute case and there are valid reasons why PMs do not have to come from engineering backgrounds in order to successfully deliver products.
+However, this is not an absolute rule and there are valid reasons why PMs do not have to come from engineering backgrounds in order to successfully deliver products.

 This post aims to provide a quick look into ways non-technical PMs can succeed on the job and gain respect from the engineering team.

 1. Communicate a strong vision for the product

 As a PM, your primary responsibility is answering the what and why of the product rather than the how.
 One of the first things you should be absolutely comfortable with is developing a thorough understanding of your customer, the market, and the competition.

 Whether it's doing a ton of competitive research, crunching numbers to support the business case, or crafting a compelling story, you need to be able to communicate a strong vision for your product, with goals and reasoning that are so clear that your engineering team can confidently get behind the vision.